uilianmengue/aws-s3-logs-splunk/README.md

 #### Permission in Lambda Role

-Also, set in your lambda role the permission for access the bucket.
+Also, set in your lambda role the permission for access your S3 bucket.

 ```
 {